October 12th, 2017 Stuff

 The Streak

-Today marks thirty-two days in a row with a new educational blog post.
-This blog post took about four hours to create.
-The plan right now with all of my upcoming free time is to break the current record streak of (I think) four hundred eighty something … Good health and good internet connections willing.
+Today makes seventy-six days in a row with a new educational blog post!
+This blog post took less than an hour to prepare.
+With all of my upcoming free time (or not …), the plan right now is to break the current record streak of (I think) four hundred eighty something … Good health and good internet connections willing.

 Booking.Com